Some links in this post may be affiliate links

 This is because the roots have filled the pot and there is very little soil to hold water when you water your plant.
 If there is too little water in the soil for the plant to take up to the leaves for photosynthesis, the plant cannot make adequate food for growth and blooming.

-How to fix itIf you note a lot of roots growing through the drainage hole, repot your Gerbera Daisy into a pot one size larger than the current one or divide it into several sections to propagate new plants.
+How to fix itIf you note a lot of roots growing through the drainage hole, repot your Gerbera Daisy into a pot one size larger than the current one.

-Gerbera Daisy prefers average room humidity of 50-55%.
-It has no need for extra humidity.
-However, if air humidity is very low, it may result in brown leaves, reduced growth and lack of blooms.
+If the air humidity is too low, it may result in brown leaf tips and edges, reduced growth and lack of blooms.

 Underwatering implies that there is too little moisture in the soil for your Gerbera Daisy.
 Water is needed by the plant for photosynthesis to make food for growth and blooming.